 2. Easy Mountain getaway

-Lake Dillon is the perfect mountain getaway that's easy to access when you only have a weekend and want to get out of town.
+The second reason you need to visit Lake Dillon is because it is the perfect mountain getaway that's easy to access when you only have a weekend and want to get out of town.
 Or you can make it a longer trip if you have more time!
 We are based on the front range and love how easy it is to jump in the car on a Friday evening after work and head up the mountain to set up camp and have the weekend to enjoy the area.
 You can fill up your day with activities, or just relax in the outdoors and get a break from the hustle and bustle of everyday life.
-Some areas in Colorado take much longer to get to by car, so Lake Dillon ranks high on our list of easy mountain getaways and we know you'll love it too.
+Some areas in Colorado take much longer to get to by car, so Lake Dillon ranks high on our list of easy mountain getaways and we are sure you'll love it too.

 3. The Stars at Night

-There are great places to see the stars across Colorado, and Lake Dillon is in our top 5.
+There are great places to see the stars across Colorado, and Lake Dillon is in our top 5, and that's why it is one of the reasons you need to visit!
 For those of you traveling from busier towns and cities with light pollution or moody weather--there is nothing like the evening sky here, and it's worth seeing.
 Trust us.
 Even if there is some weather around the lake during the day, it's typical for it to clear out and then the night sky takes your breath away.
 You'll forget to add wood to the fire while you're staring up at the night sky in awe.
 On one of our weekend getaways we did our best at capturing it with our Canon camera and had fun late into the night, gazing up.
 Give your soul a much needed reset soaking up the starlight at Lake Dillon.
 You won't regret it.